alibayomy/monty/README.md

- This is my solution for LIFO AND FIFO
+this is my readme file